arthurborgesdev/typescript-learning/README.md

 4 - Get comfortable with namespaces and modules

 Modules are the default in node.js and are recommended over namespaces in modern code

+## ChatGPT:
+### Day 3: Apply TypeScript to Real-World Projects

+1 - Convert a simple JavaScript project to TypeScript 2 - Work with popular JavaScript libraries and frameworks (React, Angular, etc.) using TypeScript 3 - Learn about type definition files and how to use them 4 - Explore debugging and error handling in TypeScript

+### Myself:

+1 -